duyhominhnguyen/Exgra-Med/README.md

 ```

 ## 3. Zero-shot Image Classification
 By reformulating image classification as visual question answering, we can generate predictions by solving the VQA task with multiple-choice questions.

-🚧 **To be updated!**
+First, download OmniMedVQA benchmark  from [OpenDataLab](https://openxlab.org.cn/datasets/GMAI/OmniMedVQA) or [huggingface](https://huggingface.co/datasets/foreverbeliever/OmniMedVQA/tree/main) and unzip it.
+Follow instructions in the file [`zero_shot_classification.sh`](scripts/zero_shot_classification.sh) to change variables `FILENAME`, `OUTPUTNAME`, `WORKDIR` and `MODEL_CKPT` and `CONNECTOR_TYPE`.
+Then run:

 ```
-bash scripts/eval_zero_shot.sh
+bash scripts/zero_shot_classification.sh
 ```

 ------